microsoft/WindowsAppSDK/dev/AppNotifications/WriteUp.md

 **OnRawNotificationReceived** | **PushNotificationTelemetry** | **132.394111800**
 NotificationCallBack | WpncoreTelemetry | 132.394308200
 PushNotificationDelivered | WpnCore | 132.394327800

+Requires adding logs to OnRawNotificationReceived and InvokeAll.
+Since both functions are part of PushNotifications, they can use the existing PusNotificationTelemetryProvider.

 ## Receiving Push Notification in the Background
 ### Unpackaged App